BIMSBbioinfo/guix-bimsb/README.md

 This repository provides Guix package definitions for use at the BIMSB in addition to package definitions that come with GNU Guix.
-Some of these package definitions cannot be added to GNU Guix upstream for license reasons, others are specific variants of packages that are of limited interest outside of the BIMSB.
+Some of these package definitions won't be added to GNU Guix upstream as they are variants of packages that are of limited interest outside of the BIMSB.

-## Package variants

-The module `bioinformatics-variants` contains variants of packages that are available in upstream Guix, such as specific legacy versions of samtools.

-## Non-free packages

-This project also provides package definitions for applications and libraries that have been released under non-free licenses or where the license situation is not clear enough to be sure.
-These package definitions are restricted to the `bioinformatics-nonfree` module.

-You should make sure that your use case is covered under the license terms.
-We encourage you not to use software that is released under non-free licenses.

-If you are the author of software listed here as non-free, and you think that your software actually qualifies as free software, please feel free to contact me via email.

 # How to use